Judge’s Instructions

 Judges are asked to:

-• Assess each image with regard to aesthetics, originality, imagination, impact, mood and message.
-While an assessment of the technical quality of an image is important, it should not override the consideration of its artistic merit.
-Set subject entries should reflect or interpret the assigned subject for that month in an artistic and creative manner.
-While judges may refer to the title of an image to seek clarification of the photographer’s intent, particularly in relation to set subject images, the title is not relevant to the judging of an image.
+§ When assessing images, consider attributes such as aesthetics, originality, imagination, impact, mood and message.
+While an assessment of the technical quality of an image is important, it should not override the consideration of its artistic or emotional merits.
+While you may refer to the title of an image to seek clarification of the photographer’s intent, particularly in relation to set subject images, the title is not relevant to the assessment of an image

-• Read and note the provided set subject brief.
-This brief has also been provided to members, so set subject images should be assessed with the brief in mind
+§ Please read and note the provided set subject brief.
+This brief has also been provided to members, so set subject images should be assessed with the brief in mind.
+Set subject entries should reflect or interpret the assigned subject for that month with reference to the brief, ideally in an artistic and creative manner.

-• The Highly Commended award should be reserved for images of a higher standard within each section.
+§ The Highly Commended award should be reserved for images of a higher standard within each section.
 There is no limit on how many Highly Commended awards may be given in each section.

-• Commended awards will generally be for images of a high standard, but may also be awarded to images which have flaws but show interesting approaches, artistic value or inventive use of technique
+§ Commended awards will generally be for images of a high standard, but may also be awarded to images which have flaws but show interesting approaches, artistic value or inventive use of technique

-• Please do not edit images presented for judging
+§ Please do not edit images presented for judging

 Judges are invited to present and talk to 10-15 of their own images in digital or print format (or equivalent in other media) at the end of their judging presentation.